 - Nominations are to include a cover sheet with the nominee and nominator’s contact details, and the nominee’s institute and course of study.
 Contact details must be provided to ensure contact can be made with nominees in the following year.

-- Nominations must be accompanied by a signed declaration by the supervisor or Head of Department that the nominee is completing, or has completed (with date of completion) an eligible doctoral course.
+- Nominations must be accompanied by a signed declaration by the supervisor or Head of Department that the nominee is completing, or has completed (with date of completion) an eligible fourth year course.

 - Nominations should include a statement of recommendation from the nominator, or where the nominator is the nominee, a statement from the supervisor or head of department, outlining the reasons for considering the work to be excellent.

-- Nominations are to be sent electronically to firstname.lastname@example.org and addressed to the Chair of the Selection Committee of the OHP IG by 31 October.
+- Nominations are to be sent electronically to firstname.lastname@example.org and addressed to the Chair of the Selection Committee of the OHP IG.